Aphasia is a debilitating disorder, typically resulting from damage to the left

 The current study will investigate the efficacy of high-definition tACS (HD-tACS) to help

 restore neural oscillatory activity in aphasia.
-TACS differs from tDCS in that
+TACS differs from widely used

-examining pathological neural oscillations found near stroke-lesioned areas (or
+oscillations found near stroke-lesioned areas (or perilesional) in aphasia and by the

-connected areas to improve language outcome.
-If successful, tACS will be a powerful and
+areas to improve outcomes.
+If successful, tACS will be a powerful and novel treatment

-electroencephalography (EEG) to evaluate subsequent behavioral and neurophysiological
+tACS frequencies and to evaluate behavioral and neurophysiological changes in response to

-changes.
-Investigators plan to recruit 50 participants: 25 stroke survivors with aphasia
+tACS.
+Investigators plan to recruit 200 participants: 100 stroke survivors with aphasia

 Participants will complete language testing that covers a broad range of language

 functions, medical history, and MRI.
-Eligible participants will undergo active tACS at 10
+Eligible participants will undergo active tACS or

-during separate visits.
-The tACS administrator and participants will be blinded to the
+sham-tACS over 3-4 sessions.
+The tACS administrator and participants will be blinded to

 participants.
 Washout period between visits will be at least 48 hours to minimize

-rest (resting-state) and during language tasks.
-Participants will complete a
+during periods of rest (resting-state) and during language tasks.
+Participants will

-questionnaire at the end of stimulation visits to assess potential side effects of tACS.
+complete a questionnaire at the end of stimulation visits to assess potential side

-Total time enrolled in the study is expected to be 2-3 weeks, which may be longer
+effects of tACS.
+Total time enrolled in the study is expected to be 2-3 weeks, which may